igvk/Virtuailor/README.md

 # Simple class informer by Greg.
-* For simplicity of maintenace, I integrated BPCond.py and BPCon64.py to BPCondIntel.py.
+* For simplicity of maintenace, I integrated BPCond.py and BPCon64.py to one file BPCondIntel.py.
 * BPCondIntel.py parses RTTI in read-only section to obtain demangled class name.
-Currently, the script was only tested on GCC(Linux) and MSVC compilers.
+However, the script was only tested on GCC(Linux) and MSVC(Windows) compilers.